microsoft/language-server-protocol/_specifications/lsif/0.6.0/specification.md

 }
 ```

 Note that P1 and P2 have the same source information which is a good indication for the storage backend to resolve references across these two projects.
 However project grouping might not be limited to source repositories.
 Therefore a storage backend should define a way to group projects in a hierarchal way.
-This will for example allow searches like: find all references to function `foo` in the organization O.
+This will, for example, allow searches like: find all references to function `foo` in the organization O.

 Now lets look how we ensure that searching for references for `Widget#dispose` find the `d.dispose()` match in P1 as well.
 First lets look what kind of information will be in the dump of P1 for `Disposable#dispose`: